brucefan1983/GPUMD/doc/gpumd/input_parameters/dump_netcdf.rst

 :attr:`group_id` selects a group label within that grouping method, and only the atoms belonging to that group are written.
 Both values must identify an existing, non-empty group.
 When :attr:`grouping_method` is negative, :attr:`group_id` is ignored and all atoms in the system are written.
-These selection rules carry the same meaning as the :attr:`group` option of :ref:`dump_xyz <kw_dump_xyz>`, which takes the two values as a named option rather than as the first two positional parameters.
 The :attr:`interval` parameter is the output interval (number of steps) of the atom positions. :attr:`has_velocity` can be 1 or 0, which means the velocities will or will not be included in the output. :attr:`filename` is the relative or absolute path of the output file.
 The optional arguments (:attr:`optional_args`) provide additional functionality.
 Currently, the following optional arguments are accepted: